 The statute, when analyzed, raises more questions than answers.
 However, what is clear, is there is a distinct law in the state of Wisconsin that requires both parties anytime there is an underlying family court case, or post judgment matter, and where minor children are involved receiving child support or family support, to do an annual exchange of relevant financial information.
 Further, the failure to abide by the law could result in a contempt charge against either party who fails to comply with the law’s requirement.

 Learn more about the importance of a financial disclosure statement during divorce.
-For more information, reach out to us for a free consultation.
+For more information, reach out to us for a 100% confidential consultation.
 We would be happy to answer any questions you may have.

 Milwaukee, WI 53226